Marie Alexandrine Becker: Biography

 Marie Petitjean was born in the rural village of Waasmont, Landen municipality.
 She rarely attended school, having to help her parents in the fields, but nevertheless asked the village priest to teach her writing, reading and arithmetic.
 At the age of sixteen, she left her family to live with an aunt who ran a rope shop on Saint-Pholien Street in Liège; she often used peket to retain the male clientele.
 At the age of 17, on 15 August 1896, she met her first lover, a man named Yann, at the Marian feasts in the Outremeuse district.
 This was the first of a very long series of marriages.
 In 1900, when she was 21 years old, she began work for a sewing shop.
 Marie was very passionate about her job and excelled at it.
 She was considered to be a pretty, lively and joyful woman who pleased the men.

-In 1905, at the Universal Exhibition in Liège, she met the man who would become her husband - Charles Becker Sr. At that time, she was climbing the social ladder, going from the status of saleswoman to now managing the fittings in a large fashion store on Pot d'Or Street in Liège.
-She now had her own home and frequented the wealthy bourgeoisie areas to give her own fashion advice.
+In 1905, at the Universal Exhibition in Liège, she met the man who would become her husband - Charles Becker Sr. At that time, she was climbing the social ladder, going from the status of a saleswoman to managing the fittings in a large fashion store on Pot d'Or Street in Liège.
+She now had her own home and frequented the wealthy bourgeoisie areas to give her fashion advice.

 She married Charles Becker Sr. in 1906, and the couple soon moved into the house adjoined to the family sawmill, where Mr. Becker and his two sons, Charles Jr. and Gustave, worked.
 Marie, however, did not get on well with the family, and frequently argued with Léontine, Gustave's wife.
-Angered, the father threatened Charles Jr. to dismiss his daughter-in-law. who was a charcuterie in Bressoux.
+Angered, the father threatened Charles Jr. to dismiss his daughter-in-law who was a charcuterie in Bressoux.
 Unbeknownst to the family, the trade was rapidly collapsing.
 Marie then started to cheat on her husband more often, explaining in her trial that "it is not given to all women to resist the advances of men."